Ebenezer-Raphael/Product-Preview-Card-Component/README.md

 ### What I learned

-I learnt how to make the design responsive
+I was finally able to make the design responsive

-### Continued development

-I want to be able to optimize my code.

 ### Useful resources